Scaletta/Extremely-Simple-Download-Center-with-PHP-and-Javascript/README.md

 - keep track of how many times a file has been downloaded
 - let your users download a file on a page with advertisements
 - dynamically add new files fully automated to the database
+- extremely lightweight and fast

+#SETUP#
+To set up this simple download centre, follow these instructions to make it work:
+#1)# create a directory where you store all your files that are available for download (e.g. 'downloadfiles')
+#2)#